2021 Atlantic hurricane season: Hurricane Nicholas

-A tropical wave exited the west coast of Africa and emerged into the Atlantic on August 28.
-For several days, convection remained disorganized while the system trekked westward across the Atlantic and Caribbean.
-Although the wave struck Central America on September 9, a surface trough remained in the western Caribbean.
-The trough reached the Gulf of Mexico on September 11 and quickly developed a circulation and additional convection by the next day.
-With reconnaissance aircraft flights observing tropical storm-force winds, the system became Tropical Storm Nicholas around 12:00 UTC on September 12 over the Bay of Campeche.
-Despite warm seas and unstable atmospheric conditions, Nicholas only strengthened gradually due to moderate wind shear as it headed north-northwestward around a subtropical ridge.
-On September 13, a weakness in the ridge caused the cyclone to curve north-northeastward.
+A tropical wave moved across the Atlantic and Caribbean, reaching the Gulf of Mexico on September 11.
+The system became Tropical Storm Nicholas around 12:00 UTC on September 12 over the Bay of Campeche.
+Nicholas strengthened gradually due to moderate wind shear.
+It headed north-northwestward at first, before turning north-northeastward.
 Based on a weather station at Matagorda Bay reporting sustained hurricane-force winds, Nicholas intensified into a hurricane around 00:00 UTC on September 14.
 Shortly thereafter, at 05:30 UTC, Nicholas made landfall near Sargent Beach, Texas, with maximum sustained winds of 75 mph.
-The system quickly weakened inland to tropical storm strength as it moved east-northeastward towards Galveston Bay.
-Around 00:00 UTC on September 15, the storm weakened to a tropical depression, approximately 18 hours prior to degenerating into a remnant low over southwestern Louisiana.
-The remnant low meandered over Louisiana and briefly re-emerged into the Gulf of Mexico before being absorbed by a mid-latitude trough on September 20.
+The system quickly weakened inland, degenerating into a remnant low on September 15 over southwestern Louisiana.
+The low meandered over Louisiana and briefly re-emerged into the Gulf of Mexico before being absorbed by a mid-latitude trough on September 20.

 Nicholas produced tropical-storm force wind gusts in portions of northeastern Mexico, including a gust of 43 mph in Bagdad, Tamaulipas.
 In Texas, strong winds, storm surge, and abnormally high tides impacted the coast, especially in Brazoria and Matagorda counties.
 There, the storm downed many trees, damaged or destroyed many piers and roofs, and caused severe erosion, while wave action resulted in water entering some homes.
 Fort Bend, Galveston, and Harris counties experienced similar impacts but to a lesser extent.
 Additionally, several counties in Southeast Texas reported localized and flash flooding.
 At least 500,000 structures in Texas lost electricity during the storm.
 Nicholas and its remnants also produced heavy rainfall and flooding across the Deep South, especially in Louisiana, where up to 17.29 in of precipitation fell in Tangipahoa Parish.
 Numerous road closures occurred, many of them in parts of eastern Louisiana, while water entered some homes in St. Charles Parish.
 Further, nearly 120,000 customers lost electricity in the state.
 Freshwater flooding caused two deaths in Alabama.
 Additional fatalities occurred in Florida when rip currents swept away two people at Panama City Beach.
 Throughout the United States, Nicholas caused approximately $1 billion in damage.